MarlonBando/EdgeDetector_FPGA/README.md

 # Edge Detection and Pixel Inversion Project

-This project demonstrates an implementation of an edge detector and a pixel inversion system.
+This project implements an edge detector and a pixel inversion system.
 These systems are used to process images on FPGA hardware, specifically the Nexys 4 DDR board.
 All details about the implementation and design are documented in the attached PDF report.

 ## What is an Edge Detector?